-Senate & House Hearings to Consider Greater Protection of Youth
+March 9 Senate Hearing to Consider Greater Protection of Youth

-ANNAPOLIS, Md., Feb.
-8, 2012 /PRNewswire-USNewswire/ -- State Senator Jamie Raskin, Delegate Kirill Reznik and Delegate Mary Ann Love joined 11 additional legislators in the Maryland State Senate and House of Delegates in co-sponsoring Senate Bill 213 and House Bill 207 to prohibit use of tanning devices by minors under the age of 18.
-The Maryland legislation is designed to protect youth from melanoma, the deadliest form of skin cancer, and is based on significant scientific evidence that indoor tanning is undeniably linked to increased risk of developing the disease.
-Health organizations including the American Academy of Dermatology Association (AADA), MedChi – The Maryland State Medical Society, American Cancer Society, and the Joanna M. Nicolay Melanoma Foundation (JMNMF), firmly support this crucial legislation.
+ANNAPOLIS, Md., March 8, 2011 /PRNewswire-USNewswire/ -- State Senators Jamie Raskin and James Robey along with Delegate Mary Ann Love join 15 additional legislators in the Senate and House in co-sponsoring SB 604 and HB 1111 to prohibit use of tanning devices by minors under the age of 18.
+This new Maryland legislation to protect youth from melanoma, the deadliest form of skin cancer, is based on significant scientific evidence that indoor tanning is undeniably linked to increased risk of developing the disease.
+Health organizations including the American Academy of Dermatology Association, MedChi – The Maryland State Medical Society, American Cancer Society, and Joanna M. Nicolay Melanoma Foundation (JMNMF), rally in firm support of this crucial legislation.

-The state of California and Howard County, Maryland, are the only jurisdictions in the nation to currently prohibit access to tanning facilities by minors under 18.
-The United States lags behind other countries, including France, Germany, Austria, the United Kingdom and others, in prohibiting the use of tanning devices by minors.
+Howard County, Maryland is the only jurisdiction in the nation to currently prohibit access to tanning facilities by minors under 18.
+Texas currently has the strongest state law in the country, prohibiting minors under the age of 16 and a half from using indoor tanning devices.
+The United States also lags behind other countries, including France, Germany, Austria and the United Kingdom in prohibiting the use of tanning devices by minors.
 Under current Maryland law enacted in 2008, minors are permitted to use a tanning device at a tanning facility if a minor's parent or legal guardian signs a consent form.

-According to Senator Jamie Raskin, originating sponsor of Senate Bill 213, "We ban smoking and drinking alcohol for young people under 18 in Maryland because these activities are inherently dangerous for them and we should ban indoor tanning for young people under 18 for the same reason.
-Research confirms that tanning indoors increases your risk of melanoma, the deadliest form of skin cancer.
+According to Senator Jamie Raskin, originating sponsor of Senate Bill 604, "We ban smoking and drinking alcohol for young people under 18 in Maryland because these activities are inherently dangerous for them, and we should ban indoor tanning for young people under 18 for the same reason.
+Those indoor tanning sessions are linked to melanoma, the deadliest form of skin cancer.
 I'm proud to be standing with the doctors, dermatologists and American Cancer Society to say that this is a form of childhood recreation we can do without in Maryland."

 Finally, a recent study published in the International Journal of Cancer found an increase in the risk for melanoma in people who first use tanning facilities in their teen years and twenties.
 "Because of the unquestionable link between UV exposure as a youth and the increased risk of developing skin cancer later in life, the American Cancer Society urges the Maryland General assembly to pass legislation prohibiting anyone under the age of 18 from using tanning facilities," stated Bonita M. Pennino, MS, Government Relations Director for Maryland and the District of Columbia for the American Cancer Society.